joergmlpts/imagebackup/docs/source/usage.rst

 ------------

 To use imagebackup, install it using pip.
-Imagebackup has four depencencies, the packages tqdm, pyfuse3, pyzstd, and lz4.
+Imagebackup has four depencencies, the packages lz4, pyfuse3, tqdm, and zstandard.

 On Ubuntu Linux - and perhaps other Debian-based distributions - these dependencies can be installed with: